getsentry/sentry-fullstory/README.md

 ### Releases

 We use [craft](https://github.com/getsentry/craft) and [publish](https://github.com/getsentry/publish) to generate consistent releases for this project.
 See the 'getsentry/publish' docs for instructions on how to setup a new release.
+Before doing so, you will have to update the CHANGELOG, otherwise craft will throw an error in the workflow action.